Change (party): Piskorski's arrest

 On 17 May 2016, Piskorski was imprisoned for espionage on the behalf of Russia and China.
 Marxists circles criticized the arrest, noting that "what is spectacular the accusation was changing from being spy of Russia to being spy of China or Iraq"; some also connected Piskorski's arrest to Lepper's death, as Piskorski was writing a book about Samoobrona and the unexplained death of its leader.
 Law and Justice is alleged to have been involved in Lepper's death, and it became the ruling party in the 2015 Polish parliamentary election, shortly before Piskorski's arrest.

 While Piskorski was never formally charged as there was insufficient evidence, Polish authorities held Piskorski in jail on grounds of there being "high probability of the suspect committing a crime".
 According to Gazeta Wyborcza, the motive for Piskorski's arrest was Zmiana's planned anti-NATO summit in Warsaw, where Piskorski was allegedly supposed to meet with Russian intelligence officers.
 Polish prosecution also accused Piskorski of "trying to influence public opinion in Poland".
 Piskorski's imprisonment was protested as unlawful by a number of European MPs.

+In August 2016, during Piskorski's imprisonment, a member of the party's national leadership, Bartosz Tomassi, was also arrested by the police.
+Tomassi published photos of him holding a communist flag along with that of Zmiana, and also announced on social media that he would partake in a "new Olympic discipline" which would be "shooting people in the back of the head in the Katyń mass grave, against the clock".
+He was charged with promoting a communist regime.
+He pled guilty and voluntarily submitted himself to punishment.